nf-core/dualrnaseq/docs/usage.md

 `--genome_pathogen SL1344`

-`--genome_host GRCm38`
+`--genome_host GRCh38`

 > Any number of additional genomes can be added to this file and specified through either `--genome_host` or `--genome_pathogen`.

-If using a custom genome file, you will also need to include either the following line, or something similar in your `nextflow.config` file to make sure the information is being read when the pipeline runs.
+If using your own custom genome file, you will also need to include either the following line, or something similar in your `nextflow.config` file to make sure the information is being read when the pipeline runs.

 ```bash
 includeConfig 'conf/custom_genomes.config'